LazyRen/LazyRen.github.io/resume.md

 ---
 layout: resume
-title: Resume
+title: Résumé*
-permalink: /resume/
 description: >
-  Hi, I'm DaeIn Lee, SW engineer at Samsung Research.
+  This is the `description` of your resume page, as it will be seen by search engines.
+  You'll probably want to modify it in `resume.md`, and maybe set `hide_description` to `true` in the front matter.
 hide_description: true
-menu: true
-order: 4
 left_column:
   - work
+  - volunteer
   - education
- - volunteer
- - projects
+  - awards
   - publications
   - references
 right_column:
- - awards
   - languages
   - skills
   - interests
+no_language_icons: false
+no_skill_icons: false
+no_buttons: false
 ---